Azure/azure-powershell/src/Storage/Storage.Management/help/Start-AzStorageBlobCopy.md

 ```

 ### -Force
-Indicates that this cmdlet overwrites the destination blob without prompting you for confirmation.
+Force to overwrite the existing blob or file

 ```yaml
 Type: System.Management.Automation.SwitchParameter